lemmingDev/ESP32-BLE-Gamepad/README.md

 This library allows you to make the ESP32 act as a Bluetooth Gamepad and control what it does.
 E.g. move axes and press buttons

+Due to popular demand, it supports a large array of buttons and axes.
+You only need to wire up the amount you'd like to use in your project.
+If you need more GPIO on your ESP32, you should search "Arduino GPIO expander".
+The i2c bus (uses just 2 GPIO pins) can be used to add multiple GPIO expanders to add all the GPIO you would ever need.

 ## Features

  - [x] Button press (64 buttons)